Fine Art» open the printable degree» search for more Areas of Study

-Graduates gain employment in a range of art and non-art related roles.
-Many of the core skills gained in the Fine Art program are transferrable to a wide range of fields.
-Some of the jobs listed below will depend upon the amount and level of study undertaken, level of experience, for example some may require further study.
+The following list provides some example jobs available to graduates of Fine Art, in a variety of art and non-art related roles.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, and some may require further study.

 - Art Dealer

 - Arts Manager

 Graduates are also able to use the transferable skills gained in their studies to work outside the field of fine art.
 In some instances, further study and/or work experience may be required.

 As well as the jobs listed above, there are many positions outside the general field of Fine Art that graduates may pursue using the transferable skills gained in their studies.
 The list of job titles below shows examples of the type of jobs / careers graduates can diversify into; that might not necessarily be directly related to their degree.

 - Education Officer